The Impossible Garden

 The function and value

-- Hospital patients, university staff and students will be invited to come and visit the gardens with their families.
-Depending on whether they are a child, adult, student or trained scientist, each will enjoy discovering and contemplating the exhibits in different ways.
+- Hospital patients, university staff and students were invited to come and visit the gardens with their families.
+Whether a child, adult, student or trained scientist, everyone can enjoy discovering and contemplating the exhibits in different ways.

 - We hope the exhibition will promote the BVI and the incredible research it carries out.

-- The garden could be used to teach psychology students and to practically test out and measure illusory phenomena.
-The public will be free for students to visit and could contribute to research through the study of the illusions and public interaction.
+- The garden can be used to teach psychology students and to practically test out and measure illusory phenomena.

 Here are some examples of Luke’s other artworks that explore perception and utilise unusual visual effects.